How to Install Elasticsearch on Ubuntu Linux

 Elasticsearch should be installed and ready to use.

-Out of the box, there’s no authentication and anyone can access its portal via HTTP.
-It also only listens for traffic on the localhost via port # 9200
+Out of the box, there’s no authentication; anyone can access its portal via HTTP.
+It also only listens for traffic on the local via port # 9200

-If you’re running a single host server and the client connecting from the same server, then no configuration is required.
+No configuration is required if running a single host server, and the client connects from the same server.
 If the clients are connecting from remote systems, then you’ll want to allow external clients.

 To do that, open the elasticsearch.yml configuration file: